samik3301/deepfaceRecog/READme.md

 **Note: Discrepancy from the official documentation on repository, the `Deepface.find()` method returns a list, NOT a dataframe object.**

+*Update :*
+Find function now returns a pandas dataframe, with the distance column named as distance by default.
+Improved naming practice for clarity and consistency.
+Version 0.0.83 Update

 ### Progress :

 -Checking with live video feed and face tracking functionality using OpenCV, image frame saving on command with user input label inside correct directory.